sarikasurampudi/adb/shared/adb-speaks-human/agentic-select-ai/setup-environment/setup-environment.md

 ## Task 2: Grant Privileges

-1. Click on your database instance and navigate to the **Tool Configuration**.
+1. Click on your database instance and navigate to the **Tool Configuration** tab.
 2. Click **Copy** to copy the **Database Actions** URL.
 3. Paste the URL in your browser.
 4. Login as an `ADMIN` user.